-A multi-cultural workforce can provide significant benefits for a company instead of fulfilling legal compliance.
+A multi-cultural workforce provides significant benefits instead of fulfilling legal compliance.
 The market is expanding worldwide, and organizations that take an interest in cultural awareness investment will be able to explore more talent in international markets.
 Recruitment practices are necessary to attract the right talent in the highly competitive global market.
 In the recruitment process, we faced candidates with cross-cultural differences that behave and think differently from us, for instance, in recruitment for global corporations, off-shore, or immigrant recruitments.

-For better lead, a nonprofit leader needs to invest in their staff and themselves.
-A positive organizational culture will bring relationships and resources to the organization instead of negative perception.
+For a better lead, a nonprofit leader needs to invest in their staff and themselves.
+A positive organizational culture will bring relationships and resources to the organization instead of negative perceptions.

 Within Europe, some different cultures and values result in candidates having different values and norms.
 According to the cultural dimensions of Hofstede, there is greater power distance between employee and employer in eastern and southern European countries, which means there is more grading in an organization.
 Employees find it essential to be addressed with the right title, more formality, and employees rely on the decision of the boss, and there is often a dress code.
 At a lower power distance, as in Sweden and Netherlands, there is a casual atmosphere on the shop floor, and it is more usual to use first names after a first assembly.

 An organization that is operating worldwide may use recruiting techniques that are followed in the US.
 But these guidelines will not necessarily be followed by other countries due to their unique cultural norms.
 That is why it’s essential to build cross-cultural awareness to manage people in the global environment with more credibly.
 Job seekers from different cultural backgrounds may find the skills that they consider appreciated to recruiters differently, which leads to many approaches to how they polish their profile and present themselves during the interview process.